World Reformed Fellowship: Difference from other global communions

 The World Reformed Fellowship (WRF) is different from other global Reformed communions in that it allows a wide range of churches for membership.
-While the International Conference of Reformed Churches only allows membership to Presbyterians and Continental Reformed Churches, the WRF includes, in addition to these, Congregationalists, Reformed Baptists, Reformed Aglicanism, and Reformed Pentecostals.
+While the International Conference of Reformed Churches only allows membership to Presbyterians and Continental Reformed Churches, the WRF includes, in addition to these, Congregationalists, Reformed Baptists, Reformed Anglicans, and Reformed Pentecostals.
 This is because its confessional base is extremely broad, allowing any position on baptism, ordination, eschatology, ecclesiology and pneumatology.

 Even the largely liberal and ecumenical World Communion of Reformed Churches does not accept Baptists, Anglicans or Pentecostals as full members and considers them other denominational families.
 From this perspective, the World Reformed Fellowship applies a new concept of Reformed Christianity, giving it greater breadth than it has historically had meant.